AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ### 3D Area

-(???) а тут?

-Using AnyChart, you can create 3D Area charts:
+Using AnyChart, you can create 3D versions of some chart types, including the Area chart.

+To learn about 3D charts in general, see [3D Charts (Overview)](3D_Charts/Overview).

+3D area charts are described in the following articles:

 * [3D Area](3D_Charts/3D_Area_Chart)
 * [3D Spline Area](3D_Charts/3D_Spline_Area_Chart)